mendix/docs/content/howto/collaboration-requirements-management/sharing-the-development-database.md

     ![](attachments/18448637/18580424.png)

-On the left pane, all tables from all modules in the running application are showed.
+On the left pane, all tables from all modules in the running application are shown.
 On the upper-right pane, it is possible to enter SQL queries and on the lower-right pane, the results from the entered SQL query will be shown.

 ## 6 Executing the Queries